Computing Projective Implicit Representations from Poset Towers: Introduction

 Since its introduction, the classical one-parameter persistent homology of filtered spaces has been generalized to various other settings and indexing posets (see Figure \ref{fig:indexing_posets}).
 Simplicial towers \cite{dey2014computing} generalize filtrations by allowing the maps $K(x\leq y)$ to be arbitrary simplicial maps (see Figure \ref{fig:persistence_computation_tower}).
-In this situation, $C_\ell(K)$ is also a sum of interval modules, where the intervals represent the simplices in the tower (Figure \ref{fig:persistence_computation_tower} right).
-The difference to the case of filtrations is that intervals can end if a simplex gets collapsed.
-In other words, the chain modules $C_\ell(K)$ can have relations (killing simplices) and are no longer free/projective.
+In this situation, $C_\ell(K)$ is also a sum of interval modules, where the intervals correspond to the simplices in the tower (Figure \ref{fig:persistence_computation_tower} right).
+The difference from the case of filtrations is that intervals can end if a simplex gets collapsed.
+In other words, the chain modules $C_\ell(K)$ can have relations (killing simplices) and are no longer projective.
 To compute the persistent homology via graded matrices, we first have to construct such a matrix representation from $K$.
 This can be achieved by either converting it to a filtration via geometric methods \cite{dey2014computing,kerber2019barcodes}, or via algebraic methods \cite{dey_et_al:LIPIcs.SoCG.2024.51}.
 We can then compute the barcode using the standard persistence algorithm.
 Similar statements hold for zigzag persistence \cite{carlsson2010zigzag,dey_et_al:LIPIcs.ESA.2022.43}, which generalizes the indexing poset by allowing the arrows to point in both directions.

 In multi-parameter persistence \cite{DBLP:conf/compgeom/BauerLL23,BL23,carlsson2007theory,miller2020}, we increase the dimension of the indexing poset to obtain $d$-dimensional grid-posets.
 For $d>1$, the persistent homology can no longer be described by a complete discrete invariant, like a barcode.
 In this case, a minimal presentation of $H_\ell(K)$ has been proposed as an alternative in the topological data analysis community~\cite{lensickwright}.
 For two parameters, efficient algorithms for computing this minimal presentation have been proposed in~\cite{FK19,Kerber2020FastMP,lensickwright}.
-Beyond $2$-parameter, an algorithm has been suggested in~\cite{multi_pres}, though full details are missing at the moment.
+Beyond two parameters, an algorithm has been suggested in~\cite{multi_pres}, though full details are missing at the moment.